ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs: Experiments

-\tabref{sickresult} shows that our CNNs outperform A-LSTM (with or without linguistic features added) as well as the top three systems of SemEval.
-Comparing ABCNN with BCNN, attention mechanism consistently improves performance.
-ABCNN-1 roughly has comparable performance as ABCNN-2 while ABCNN-3 has bigger improvement: a boost of 1.6 points compared to the previous state of the art.\footnote{If we run ABCNN-3 (two-conv) without the 24 linguistic features, the performance is 84.6.}
+\textbf{Results.} \tabref{sickresult} shows that our CNNs outperform A-LSTM (with or without linguistic features added) and the top three SemEval systems.
+Comparing ABCNNs with the BCNN, attention mechanisms consistently improve performance.
+The ABCNN-1 has performance comparable to the ABCNN-2 while the ABCNN-3 is better still: a boost of 1.6 points compared to the previous state of the art.\footnote{If we run the ABCNN-3 (two-conv) without the 24 linguistic features, performance is 84.6.}

 \vizfactor{\colfigfactor}